Analysis

 Integration with Google Cloud

 This is where being on Google Cloud pays off.
-The Agents CLI can deploy to Cloud Run, and also to Agent Runtime and GKE, with the target being configurable rather than fixed (Google Cloud Blog).
+The Agents CLI can deploy to Cloud Run, and also to Agent Runtime and GKE, with the target being configurable rather than fixed (Google Cloud Blog (opens in a new tab)).
 Cloud Run brings automatic scaling, IAM, and Cloud Monitoring along with it.
 The tool also handles the service account setup, secret management through Secret Manager, and VPC connectivity.
 For a business already inside Google's security model, that removes a lot of the authentication and networking plumbing a self-hosted agent would otherwise need.

 The commands below are again from secondary reporting and do not appear in Google's documentation, so treat them as illustrative of intent: